jonnycw/Module_7_Challenge/README.md

-# Moddule 7 Challenge - SQL
+# Module 7 Challenge - SQL

 This challenge is focused on SQL queries and providing visualizations using ETF analysis and demonstrating via an itneractive localhosted web interface (Voila).